winstxnhdw/RenderLaTeX/README.md

 ## Project Objectives

 Traditionally, bots such as [@saucenaopls](https://github.com/MakotoAme/twitter-saucenao) and [@aceCourtBot2](https://github.com/LuisMayo/ace-attorney-twitter-bot) must be spun up indefinitely to poll the Twitter servers for updates.
-These bots are expensive to maintain, while being slow and frustrating for their users.
+These bots are expensive to maintain, while being slow and frustrating for their users due to Twitter rate limits.
 Instead, [@RenderLaTeX](https://twitter.com/RenderLaTeX) relies on [webhooks](https://developer.twitter.com/en/docs/twitter-api/premium/account-activity-api/guides/getting-started-with-webhooks) to receive tweets, enabling near instant response at no cost under acceptable loads.
 Specifically, [@RenderLaTeX's](https://twitter.com/RenderLaTeX) architecture was designed to meet the following objectives.

 ### Available always